CentroEPiaggio/adaptive_grasp_controller/README.md

 # ADAPTIVE GRASP CONTROLLER

-This package implements the Adaptive Grasp Controller for the Pisa/IIT SoftHand.
+This package implements the Adaptive Grasp Controller for the *Pisa/IIT SoftHand*.
 This controller is to be integrated in the SOMA Planner.
-In order to try this on a real robot, the IMU Glove for the Pisa/IIT SoftHand is required.
+In order to try this on a real robot, the *IMU Glove* for the *Pisa/IIT SoftHand* is required.

 Many topic names and joint names are still hard coded in the src code, so be careful when using this code with any robot.
 This needs to be changed later by parsing everything from a proper yaml file.